How to test REST API clients in Android apps

 Summary

-In addition to unit tests, your REST clients should be properly tested with integration tests too.
-You can use the MockWebServer library to mock your real server.
-Time pressure while developing usually makes you cut corners in your tests because they are not part of the production code.
-This leads to bad test design, which then leads to unmaintainable tests.
-This article showed how to build domain-specific vocabulary in your tests instead of relying on the low-level primitives of your chosen test framework.
+In addition to unit tests, your REST clients should be properly tested with integration tests.
+You can use the MockWebServer(opens in a new tab) library to mock your real server.
+Time pressure while developing often leads to cutting corners in tests because they’re not part of the production code.
+This results in bad test design, which then leads to unmaintainable tests.
+Building domain-specific vocabulary in your tests, rather than relying on low-level primitives, makes tests easier to write and maintain.

 Tomáš Šurín